tasket/wyng-backup/README.md

 `--chunk-factor=1` sets the pre-compression data chunk size used within the destination archive.
 Accepted range is an integer exponent from '1' to '6', resulting in a chunk size of 64kB for factor '1', 128kB for factor '2', 256kB for factor '3' and so on.
-It is suggested that factors of '2' or greater be considered for archives that will store volumes larger than about 100GB.
+To maintain a good space efficiency and performance balance, a factor of '2' or greater is suggested for archives that will store volumes larger than about 100GB.

 Note that _compression, hashtype_ and _chunk-factor_ cannot be changed for an archive once it is initialized.